Included below are the following community discussions: check back often as we update and add to these discussions

 - Bring a small pump (or pressurized cartridge) , spare tube (or patch kit) plus a multi tool which should have a tire lever (2 tire levers are more effective).

 - If you crash, fully inspect your bike for misalignment before continuing to ride.
 If your helmet had impact with the pavement, use your cell phone and call a friend to come and pick you up.

 Coach Powell cycling blog – 16 great Vancouver and area cycling routes using Ride with GPS.
 Most rides originate from the Kitsilano area.

-Skier Bob – a great cross country ski resource covering current conditions.
+Skier Roger – a great cross country ski resource covering current conditions.

 Alberta Parks Road Closure Updates – Check here for Alberta Parks road closure dates like Highway 40 and Elbow Falls